 Fortunately all contractors were aware of the intended strategy from the beginning and cooperated nicely with the scheduling.

-Here we see two crew members essentially on their knees – their task is to fit and cut the sod where necessary.
+Here we see two crew members fitting and cutting the sod where necessary.

 Notice the full width roll along the edge.
 This is done to avoid small pieces that could occur along the edge and potentially dry out.
 This way all the cuts are within the inside and nestled against this “full roll”.

-Now that the pool/cabana level is complete, look for the upcoming photos.
-Well… on to level 3 and 4 and what I’d like to call “the home stretch”.
+Now that the pool/cabana level is complete, on to level 3 and 4 and what I’d like to call “the home stretch”.